kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 }); //Pssssstttt Graql is much better at querying relationships!!
 ```

+For the remainder of this tutorial we will exclusively use graql.
+If you would like to learn more about the java api you can do so [here](../core-api/overview.html) or take a look at the sample projects.

 {% include tip.html content="**Test Yourself** <br /> When querying for an id, value or resource you can use predicates as well as direct values.
 For example, has epithet contains 'Great'.
 See if you can write a query for everyone with a title containing 'King'.
 The answer is at the bottom of the page." %}

 ## Relations as Role Players